 We do not currently have any openings for postdoctoral fellows.
 If you are interested in our research as a graduate student or undergraduate, find important information about applying to join our team here.

 The mighty worm, C. elegans

 They may be small, but the nematode Caenorhabditis elegans is no lightweight!
 Two Nobel Prizes have been awarded for research to understand how these tiny metazoans work.
-The worm is a favorite model system in the Miller Lab, because of its powerful molecular, cellular and genetic tools.
-You can learn more about these awesome little critters at Wormbase, or leave a question or comment on our blog.
+The worm is a favorite model system in the Miller Lab, because of its powerful molecular, cellular, and genetic tools.
+You can learn more about these awesome little critters at Wormbase, or read this excellent blog post by our very own graduate student Emily.